 Predictive modelling to determine shelf-life – what can it tell us?

 assigned shelf-life.
-Will spoilage organisms behave in the same way?
+Will spoilage microorganisms behave in the same way?
 How much faster may they grow and spoil the product?
 How much of a

 What is predictive modelling?

 This approach considers all factors that may influence growth.
-Predictive modelling, however, will usually only consider three factors: pH, aw and temperature.
-The unaccounted factors include:
+Predictive modelling, however, will usually only consider three factors – pH,

 - differences in structure across a food sample